oracle/weblogic-kubernetes-operator/documentation/3.2/content/userguide/managing-fmw-domains/fmw-infra/_index.md

 FMW Infrastructure domains are supported using the Domain in PV, Domain in Image, or Model in Image [domain home source types]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}).
-If you plan to experiment with upper stack products (which are not officially supported by the operator yet), we strongly recommend using the domain on a persistent volume approach.
+If you plan to experiment with upper stack products, we strongly recommend using the domain on a persistent volume approach.

+For more information about the deployment of Oracle Fusion Middleware products on Kubernetes, see https://oracle.github.io/fmw-kubernetes/.

 #### Limitations